ArthurJouve/TP-Java-For-Networks/README.md

 <img width="565" height="197" alt="Capture d’écran 2025-11-19 à 16 12 54" src="https://github.com/user-attachments/assets/f89691c4-58fa-4908-940b-6cf8b9cabaa1" />

-Here we can see the proper handling of the ressources by the server:
+We have made the test to see if after the shutdown of the TCP server, ressources are cleanup.
+By using netstat, we can see the status of the server (before the starting the server, after client connection and when closing the server).
+Here we can see the proper handling of the ressources by the server

 <img width="1126" height="262" alt="image" src="https://github.com/user-attachments/assets/ea133f03-5e08-4851-bdb7-096191b9e5f5" />